dart-lang/language/working/0546-patterns/patterns.md

 ## Two kinds of patterns

-Patterns generally do one of three things:
+A pattern generally does one of three things:

 1. Perform some kind of test on an object to decide whether to execute some piece of code or not.
 In other words, if the object **matches** the pattern,